jaiiye/miniauth/README.md

-miniauth
+MiniAuth for Java
 ========

-_MiniAuth OAuth signature library in Java_
+_OAuth signature library in Java_

 What is it?